 A trip to Thailand has been on the radar of a lot of people for decades.
 The tourism is thriving.
-People travel to the beach destinations and visit the many ways.
+People travel to the beach destinations or visit places like Thale Noi, one of the prettiest lakes in the world.
 Some just go to Bangkok, which is a main hub for traveling farther to other countries of South East Asia.
+It’s one perfect destination for the adventurous millennial, and everyone else!
 Read on for many useful Thailand travel tips!

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.